Brussels tells EU states: Ignore UK on post-Brexit trade

 “That’s what comes out of these things: it certainly isn’t the first time, and it certainly won’t be the last time it happens, I’m sure.”

 Mr Davis added: “It’s ever the way: the EU is always suspicious of any attempt to talk directly to member states.”

 Recalling his own experience during negotiations, Mr Davis told The Independent: “At that time, they were suspicious that we were trying to undermine their common position – which we weren’t.
 We were just simply trying to find out what the priorities of different member states were.”

 Sir Malcolm Rifkind said the EU is “probably correct” but that the commission “should not be so bureaucratic about it”.

-“Trade is an EU responsibility, not the responsibility of individual member states, so to be strictly correct, the proper communication should be with the EU people responsible for trade,” he said, but he added: “They could have treated it a bit more lightly.
+“Trade is an EU responsibility, not the responsibility of individual member states, so to be strictly correct, the proper communication should be with the EU people responsible for trade,” he said, adding: “They could have treated it a bit more lightly.
 It is not exactly a capital offence.”

+Brexiteer John Redwood argued that it was in the EU’s interest to take a more conciliatory approach.

+“The EU seems set on being unfriendly when it would be much more sensible for them to be cooperative, as they export a lot more to us than we export to them,” he said.
+“I think the EU should understand that we voted to leave, and they shouldn’t treat us as if we were still in the thing.
+We want to be free of their jurisdiction and we will make our own way in the world.
+I think Britain should do whatever Britain wants to do.”

+“It seems to me to be a protectionist measure designed to make trade more difficult, and not in the interests of the UK economy.

+“I wouldn’t bother with these checks, they’re pointless, and in an inflationary time, a cost to British consumers we could do without.”

-Britain’s food and logistics leaders have also warned that the coming wave of post-Brexit red tape could cause disruption and worsen the inflation crisis by pushing up food prices at the supermarket.
+Britain’s food and logistics leaders have warned the coming wave of post-Brexit red tape could cause disruption and worsen the inflation crisis by pushing up food prices at the supermarket.

 Shane Brennan, chief executive of the Cold Chain Federation, warned that there was still “a lot of uncertainty and confusion” among European businesses about the certificates they will need and how border controls will operate.
 “They’re not confident it will go smoothly,” he said.